nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 DFU requirements
 ================

-The configuration overlay file :file:`overlay-dfu.conf` and the sysbuild configuration file :file:`sysbuild-dfu.conf` enable DFU support in the application, and apply to the following platforms:
+The configuration overlay file :file:`overlay-dfu.conf` and the :ref:`sysbuild <configuration_system_overview_sysbuild>` configuration file :file:`sysbuild-dfu.conf` enable DFU support in the application, and apply to the following platforms:

 * nrf52840dk/nrf52840
 * nrf21540dk/nrf52840